Back to guides

 Properties that need quick sale, unusual properties, or those in poor condition

-The overvaluation trap — and how to avoid it
+The overvaluation trap.
+And how to avoid it

 One of the most common and costly mistakes UK sellers make is choosing the agent who gives them the highest valuation.
-Agents know this — it is a well-documented tactic called "buying an instruction."
+Agents know this.
+It is a well-documented tactic called "buying an instruction."

 The pattern goes like this: the agent values your property at £50,000 above what it will realistically achieve.
 You sign up because you're excited by the number.
 The property sits on the market for 6–12 weeks with no offers.
 The agent then recommends a price reduction.
 By the time it sells, the property has gone stale and typically achieves less than it would have at the right price from day one.